Mixed Logit Models and Network Formation: Case Study: A Set of Synthetic Networks

-We now compare the performance of the RC and MNL models.
-We use a set of 50 synthetic networks, where each network has 100 nodes.
-We draw one network uniformly at random from the set, and we use the results from that network for our comparison.
-In Appendix \ref{sec:AppendixRandomParameters}, we show the summary statistics of the results from all of the networks in the set.
+We now compare the performance of the RC model with that of the MNL model.
+We use a set of 50 synthetic networks, which we generate using the RC model.
+Each network has 100 nodes.
+We draw one network uniformly at random from the set, and we present results from that network for our comparison.
+In Appendix \ref{sec:AppendixRandomParameters}, we show summary statistics of the results from all of the networks in the set.
 The model specification and network construction are the same as in Section \ref{subsec:SDatanadModel}.
-Recall that we generate these networks using the RC model.